nicoduvekot/CSCD475Game2/README.md

 ### Objective
 Recruit Units and buy upgrades.
 Conquer the enemies fort to win.
 We recommend using the tutorial on the main menu for a more in depth explanation of the game.
+The enemy AI for this game is using reinforcement learing, if it's having difficulties spawning units we recommend restarting the game,

 ### Controls
 WASD to move the camera, click on forts to recruit units, click on units to select them and right click to order them to move or attack another unit.